Love Is a Bourgeois Construct: Background and recording

 "Love Is a Bourgeois Construct" was written in 2012 in Berlin after the completion of the Pet Shop Boys' album Elysium earlier that year.
 Chris Lowe had the idea to write music inspired by "Chasing Sheep Is Best Left to Shepherds".
 Neil Tennant came up with the title based on a passage from the novel Nice Work by David Lodge, about a plant manager who falls in love with a feminist university lecturer.

 "I've been in love with you for weeks."

 "There's no such thing," she says.
 "It's a rhetorical device.
 It's a bourgeois fallacy."

 "Haven't you ever been in love, then?"

 "When I was younger," she says, "I allowed myself to be constructed by the discourse of romantic love for a while, yes."

 For the song, Tennant imagined a middle-class man who was living a comfortable life, until his partner left him and his bourgeois lifestyle became meaningless.
 The lyrics make reference to the writings of Karl Marx, from the narrator's university days, and to Labour Party politician Tony Benn, who was known for his tea-drinking habit.

 The songs on Electric were recorded and sequenced in alphabetical order; the demo was originally called Bourgeois, so it followed Bolshy.
 When the song was recorded for the album, producer Stuart Price used the sheet music from Purcell's work.

 Release

 The single was released digitally on 2 September 2013 in two bundles, followed by a CD single on 30 September.
 Both the physical and digital formats include remixes by Little Boots, The Penelopes and Dave Audé, as well as two previously unreleased B-sides, "Entschuldigung!" and "Get It Online".
 The twelve-inch single was released on 9 December 2013.

+Artwork

+The single cover artwork consists solely of the song title in a constructivist typeface.
+Inner sleeves of the CD and 12-inch feature quotes from the lyrics in the same style.

+Pet Shop Boys decided not to make a music video for "Love Is a Bourgeois Construct" because they felt it would require an extravagant scenario and they didn't like any of the treatments that were proposed.